swiss/fedlex-jolux/doc/official_compilation.md

 - Standard namespace and path: `https://fedlex.data.admin.ch/eli/`
 - the part `oc/` denotes the Official Compilation, meaning that this URI identifies something that is part of the Official Compilation of the federal law
-- `YYYY/` is the year of the publication
+- `YYYY/` is the year of the publication (for older acts this can just be a number from 1 to 63 and roman I to XI)
-- `ID` an identifier that has no specific meaning
+- `ID` an identifier that has no specific meaning but is restarting every new year and for older entries, this can also be linked to the starting page number for each language (e.g. `https://fedlex.data.admin.ch/eli/oc/1/183_154_179`)

 ## General Structure